feathersjs/feathers/docs/guides/basics/schemas.md

 # Schemas and resolvers

-Schemas and resolvers are a new concept introduced in Feathers v5 that helps to define, validate and secure your data model and types.
+In Feathers, schemas and resolvers allow to define, validate and secure your data model and types.

 <img style="margin: 2em;" src="/img/professor-bird-server.svg" alt="Professor bird at work">